 Timelines and project phases

 Network renewal is a vast and complicated undertaking.
-The project began in the Winter 2018 vacation, and the work has been split up into various phases.
+The project began in the Winter 2018 vacation, and the work was split up into various phases.

 Phase 1 (July 2018 – June 2019):

 In this phase, the project team replaced UCT’s network core - which involved upgrading the primary and secondary core switches which route all data traffic on campus (both main routes and backup routes).

 The team also began campus-wide wireless infrastructure upgrades, implemented internet security infrastructure upgrades, and upgraded the Upper and Middle Campus data centres.

 Numerous other tasks were completed in this phase.